Invoice Factoring for Service Providers

 Service Provider Factoring vs. Bank Loans

-Instead of going through the lengthy application process with a bank, where you may not even be approved, factoring companies usually offer approval within as little as two business days.
-Plus, your credit score isn’t a factor, so qualifying for factoring is a lot easier (especially for small businesses with poor or limited credit histories).
+Instead of going through the lengthy application process with a bank, where you may not even be approved, invoice factoring companies usually offer approval within as little as two business days.
+Plus, your credit score isn’t a factor, so qualifying for factoring is a lot easier (especially for small businesses with poor or limited lines of credit).
 The main thing a factoring company is concerned about is how likely your customers are to pay.
 So, as long as your customers have a strong payment history, you can get the working capital you need to cover essential business expenses such as payroll, operating expenses, and even your business growth.

 Service Provider Factoring